Dill Mill Gayye: Controversy

-In 2007, The Times of India reported that group of girls on the set of Dill Mill Gayye decided to stay away from Karan Singh Grover because of his compulsive flirting.
 In an exclusive Interview with Spotboye, Shilpa Anand revealed that she quit the show in 2008 because she had a fight with the executive producer during the shoot of the "Zara Zara Touch Me Touch Me" dance sequence.
 Her replacements were not well-received by the audience and her exit caused a sizeable drop in the ratings.

 In 2009, when Sukirti Kandpal quit the show, the producer Siddharth P. Malhotra approached Shilpa Anand for returning to Dill Mill Gayye but she asked for high amount of money, which caused a conflict between her and the producer.
 Cinevistaas Limited stated that they lodged a complaint against Karan Singh Grover for routinely reporting hours late for work, which made them incur a loss, and that actress Jennifer Winget slapped him on the set.
 They did not speak to each other for months and shot their scenes separately at two different times.
 The second season of the show didn’t do well.

 In 2010, a rumor spread that the rest of the three actors – Jennifer Winget, Karan Wahi and Karan Singh Grover – were unhappy about the focus shifting to Dr. Shilpa Malhotra.
 Later, Shilpa Anand's storyline with Karan Singh Grover was abruptly cut short.
-In 29 October 2010, the series went off air due to low TRP.
+On 29 October 2010, the series went off air due to low TRP.